 Eighteen Years On Lake Bangweulu by J E Hughes (1920) is a scarce work of hunting and adventure with great detail of the area, which is today, Zambia.
 Hughes explored and hunted around Lake Bangweulu and the rivers Chambesi and Luapula.
 There are numerous hunting incidents, particularly after elephant, lion, buffalo, hippopotamus and rhinoceros, with cheetah bagged near the Luena River.
 In addition, eland, sable, puku, sitatunga, warthog and other game was collected.

-Major E M Jack was a Royal Engineer who commanded the Anglo-Congolese Boundary Commission and later, the Anglo-Belgian-German Boundary Commission, Frontier of Uganda.
+Major E M Jack was a Royal Engineer who commanded the Anglo-Congolese Boundary Commission and later, the Anglo-Belgian-German Boundary Commission of Uganda.

 Frank Linsly James (1851 - 1890) was an English traveller and hunter in Sudan, India and Mexico.
 He was killed in San Benito on the west coast Africa by a wounded elephant.
 A bird of East Africa, the Three-Streaked Tchagra, Tchagra jamesi, was named after him.